Video Monetization

 2. Create a shortlist of video selling platforms

 The priorities you identified should eliminate a few of the platforms available.
-For example, if you need a platform that will let you build a customized website, Patreon won’t cut it.
+For example, if you need a platform that lets you build a customized website, Patreon won’t fit.

 3. Dive deep into the details of each platform